Theatre of Tragedy: Formation (1993)

 After finding a rehearsal place, the band decided to work upon a couple of piano arrangements composed by Lorentz Aspen.
 The vocals, at the time, were almost entirely composed of raw death grunts.

 After composing their first song, "Lament of the Perishing Roses", the band changed its name to La Reine Noir and then to Theatre of Tragedy.
-They subsequently invited singer Liv Kristine Espenæs - Rohonyi's then girlfriend - to do female vocals for one song, but quickly invited her to join the band permanently.
+They subsequently invited singer Liv Kristine Espenæs — Rohonyi's then girlfriend — to perform female vocals for one song, but quickly invited her to join the band permanently.

 First five albums (1994–2002)

 In 1994, their first studio demo was recorded, and in 1995, the debut album Theatre of Tragedy was released, followed by Velvet Darkness They Fear in 1996 and the A Rose for the Dead EP in 1997, which contained unreleased material from Velvet Darkness They Fear.
 Arguably, the band reached the apogee of its career in 1998, with the release of the critically acclaimed album Aégis.

 Released in 2000, Musique was a massive departure from the gothic metal sound that Theatre of Tragedy had developed over the previous three albums.
 The heavy guitars and Early Modern English lyrics were replaced by electropop and industrial-influenced metal.
 It was met with a very mixed reception, and while some older fans were understandably shocked by the new direction of the band, it did gain them a number of new fans.

 With 2002's Assembly, the band continued along the same musical path as on their previous album.
 It was seen as a more refined and confident electropop record than its predecessor.
 It was also the first album to feature their long-time session guitarist, Vegard K. Thorsen, as a full member of the band.